arunselvakumar/InspiringQuotes/README.md

 I guess they are both things, that are never going to happen

 Most people fail to see the real me

+Is there a single recipe for great speech?
+Of course not.
+But there are some essential ingredients.